jopemachine-arvis/arvis/README.md

 * Basically, `Arvis` use same [scriptfilter format](https://www.alfredapp.com/help/workflows/inputs/script-filter/) with Alfred-workflows.

 * This means you can easily change the alfred-workflow to arvis-workflow.

+### Change appearance

+You can change Arvis search window's appearance to some extent.

+Click `Appearance` in the Preference window and import the `arvistheme` file or set values on your own.

 ## How to install workflow, plugin on Arvis